syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 }
 ```

 In the above code, the url to be navigated is specified in the Link variable of the DataGrid data.
-Based on this the page is routed to the corresponding url.
+Based on this, the page is routed to the corresponding url.

-After this add new razor page for routing with routing url along with the parameters to be received and initialize it with the required details.
+After that, add new razor page for routing with routing url along with the parameters to be received, and initialize it with the required details.

 ```cshtml
 @page "/nancy_fuller/{EmpID}/{Name}/{Title}"